Make Your Next Trip Extraordinary

 Biggest Rookie Mistakes

 Trying to fight the traffic; plan carefully to avoid it altogether if possible.
 For example, if you arrive in Mumbai during rush hour, break up the journey to your hotel by stopping en-route for a tour of Dharavi, a former fishing village that is now one of Asia’s largest slums; in spite of the inevitable dirt and apparent chaos, Dharavi is the most bustling part of Mumbai, and a prime contributor to the city’s GDP.
 While the word “slum” describes a place of poverty and hardship, it is also used to describe a place of enterprise, humor, and nonstop activity.
-Bertie and Victoria’s version of this tour visits the commercial areas of the slum—not the residential ones—so you will see factories, workshops, tanneries, recycling centers, and even a showroom where you can purchase leather goods.
+Bertie and Victoria’s travelers visit the commercial areas of the slum—not the residential ones—so you will see factories, workshops, tanneries, recycling centers, and even a showroom where you can purchase leather goods.

-Not making arrangements for private guides ahead of time: Because of the cruise ships that dock at Mumbai from October to April, there is a high demand for guides on certain days.
+Not making arrangements for private guides ahead of time: Because of the cruise ships that dock at Mumbai from October to April, there is high demand for guides on certain days.

 Scam to Avoid